nathancarter/weblurch/doc/plan.md

       before and after the split.
 (Or it can return `[A,null]` if the position equals the text length, and `[null,B]` if the position equals zero.)
-    * Create a LurchEditor method for placing a cursor at a given position inside a given node (which defaults to the main div of the editor).
+    * Create a `LurchEditor` method for placing a cursor position at a given position inside a given node (which defaults to the main div of the editor).
-    * Create a LurchEditor method for removing the cursor from the document (i.e., defocusing) and normalizing as needed.
+    * Create a `LurchEditor` method for removing the cursor from the document (i.e., defocusing) and normalizing as needed.
       Ensure that this is automatically called if the insert-a-cursor method is called when a cursor is already there.
-    * Add to LurchEditor instances a timer that flashes the cursor just as MathQuill does.
+    * Add to `LurchEditor` instances a timer that flashes the cursor just as MathQuill does.
+    * Add to the Node prototype a method for finding the previous leaf node in the tree, even if that's a "cousin" node.
+Do the ame for "next" nodes.
+    * Add a CSS class that gives a blue background, for use on the cursor selection.
+    * Add to the cursor placement routine a parameter for whether or not to move the anchor as well, defaulting to yes.
+If the anchor does not move, ensure that all elements between the old and new cursor positions get the requisite class for showing the blue background.
+If the anchor does move, ensure that all elements that had that class lose it.
-    * Add methods for moving the cursor by a given delta.
+    * Add methods for moving the cursor by a given delta, with or without moving the anchor (defaults to moving it).
- * Design extensions to that API (and the corresponding representations) that provide for a cursor position and anchor, so that selections are possible.
  * Add all the functions for dealing with that cursor as if it were a real cursor.
 Each of these may make several edits to the document, and so should use the new block-of-edits support